octo-technology/OpenTezos/docs/tezos-basics/intro_to_operation.md

 As long as a transaction is in the mempool, the sender address cannot issue another one.
 However, it is possible to send multiple transactions **at the same time** (in batch).
 Sending in batches is different from sending transactions one after the other.

 ### Baking and endorsement
 The baker is free to select operations from the mempool, but they usually use a minimum fee filter.
 After the block creation, endorsers make a review to check its validity.
-At the end of the allotted time, the baker collects the endorsers' opinions and adds them to the block and he forges it.
+At the end of the allotted time, the baker collects endorsers' opinions and adds them to the block and forges it.

 ### Validator
 The baker sends the created block on a node.
-Once it is received it starts the block validator.
-The *apply_block* function is called, the block header validation is done by using protocol parameters, and verifies all the operations.
+Once it is received the node starts the block validation by calling the *apply_block* function.
+The *apply_block* function validates the block header by using protocol parameters, and verifies all the operations.

-The Block validation includes checks for errors such as too many operations, oversized operation, incorrect protocol version, unallowed validation pass, invalid fitness, unavailable protocol, and errors while applying the operation.
+The block validation checks for errors such as too many operations, oversized operation, incorrect protocol version, unauthorized validation pass, invalid fitness, unavailable protocol, and errors while applying the operation.

 Details about errors encountered during the block validation can be found [here](https://gitlab.com/tezos/tezos/blob/mainnet/src/lib_shell_services/block_validator_errors.ml).

 Once a block is validated and is a candidate for the new head of the chain, it is passed to the chain validator, which checks if the fitness score [4](https://opentezos.com/tezos-basics/intro_to_operation#reference) of the new head is higher than the fitness score of the current head.
 If it is not, the block is ignored.
-If it is and this block replaces the current head, the chain validator then calls the prevalidator in order to flush the mempool.
+If it is and this block replaces the current head, the chain validator then calls the pre-validator in order to flush the mempool.
 Finally, the new block head is advertised to the peer using the distributed_db’s Advertise module.
 This block becomes part of the canonical chain only if future bakers bake on top of it.

 ## Reference
 [1]https://tezos.gitlab.io/introduction/howtouse.html#implicit-accounts-and-smart-contracts